sbaks0820/papers/unlinkable-outsources-channel-monitoring.md

     - if the data is private, might as well let _everyone_ have it, so we have more monitors

 Why spread the data: other nodes in the network may go offline as well, so 1 is not good enough.
+    - By spreading the data you only need 1 monitor to be honest and checking your channel and you're good to go!